Have you used any of the following strategies to pay volunteers? What does your organization do to enrich supporters?

-Your volunteers are one of your organizations greatest assets.
+Your volunteers are one of your organization's greatest assets.
 It would be impossible to reach your organizational goals and fulfill its mission without them.
 How is your nonprofit giving back to volunteers and demonstrating to them that you value their time?
 Remember volunteers commit and provide their time without the reward of financial gains.
-Rewarding them may require some out of the box thinking.
+Rewarding them may require some out-of-the-box thinking.

 Even though volunteerism is an act performed without financial benefits there are still several ways that you can reward and pay volunteers for provided time.